 The actual repair time of an after-sales claim is also a metric that, given to the agent in store, allows to improve the handling and to inform the customer accurately.

-- Guarantee a good customer satisfaction rate: all these anticipations and knowledge together ensure a fluid, clear and efficient communication between the company and the customer.
-Knowing that the criteria of customer satisfaction in the after-sales service include :
+- Guaranteeing a high level of customer satisfaction: all these anticipations and knowledge combined ensure fluid, clear and effective communication between the brand and the customer.
+Knowing that customer satisfaction criteria in after-sales include:

 Metrics play a crucial role in satisfying customers.

-The use of such a strategy is beneficial for the brand, which benefits from a double return on investment:
+Using such a strategy is beneficial for the retailer, who enjoys a double return on investment:

 Data has become a tremendous source of information and knowledge to guide companies in both acquisition and customer retention.
 Whether it's presenting valuable information or providing solutions to problems, companies need to consider a more strategic approach to their data.